Major highways projects

 A bid for Major Road Network funding was submitted to the Department for Transport in March 2020 and they invited us to progress this by submitting a Strategic Outline Business Case, which was done in December 2020.
 The Borough Council of Wellingborough provided funding to progress the necessary work on the scheme.

-The first section of the road, south of the A14, will be constructed as part of the DB Symmetry development adjacent to A14 junction 9.
-This will require a repositioning of the roundabout junction of the bypass with the existing A509 Kettering Road.
-A modification of the current planning permission will be needed.
+The first section of the road, south of the A14, has been constructed as part of the DB Symmetry development adjacent to A14 junction 9.

 £1.859m of funding from the Department of Transport was secured in October 2021 towards the next stages of developing the proposals for the bypass.